Behind Every Number Is a Person

 He has been displaced not once, not twice, but multiple times.
 Each time, he gathered what he could carry and moved.
 Each time, he started again with less.

-Today he lives in a tent — with his sister, his brother-in-law, and a few others — in a place where remotely-operated tanks roll past, where an explosion can happen whenever someone, somewhere, decides to press a button and terrorise these families who have lost everything.
+Today he lives in a tent — with his sister, his brother-in-law, and a few others — in a place where remotely-operated tanks roll past, where an explosion can happen whenever someone, somewhere, decides to press a button and terrorise families who have already lost everything.

 He showed us the view from his tent.
 He wanted us to see it.
 Help his family survive ↗